She Started Saving at Six, Now She Has $600k in the Bank

-“I opened my first CD at the age of 14, with $475 for two percent interest,” she says.
-“I had this habit of locking up money that I didn’t think I’d need in the next year into a CD, which I renewed annually… By 18, that annually renewable CD turned into $7,500 at 3.8 percent, and after that, I opened up some CDs in retirement accounts instead of just regular ones.”
+“I opened my first CD at the age of 14, with $475 for 2 percent interest,” she says.
+“I had this habit of locking up money that I didn’t think I’d need in the next year into a CD, which I renewed annually….
+By 18, that annually renewable CD turned into $7,500 at 3.8 percent.
+After that, I opened up some CDs in retirement accounts instead of just regular ones.”

 Leigh’s consistent diligence with saving and investing allowed her to walk away from college with $32,000 in the bank.
-While her parents helped cover her tuition, she kept her expenses low at $500 per month or less during college, and took internships that helped her land a good-paying job upon graduation.
+While her parents helped cover her tuition (which definitely helped her bottom line), Leigh kept her expenses low at $500 per month or less during college, and took internships that helped her land a good-paying job upon graduation.

 Leigh works as an engineer and earns a six-figure salary.
 Just in case anyone wants to check her numbers, she details her incredibly successful wealth-growing plan on her blog, where she takes readers on her financial journey from 2009 to the present.